edgexfoundry/edgex-docs/docs_src/api/core/Ch-APICoreConfigurationAndRegistry.md

 **Health Checking**

 Health checking ensures only healthy services are used.
-Core Keeper offers various health check methods such as Script + Interval, HTTP + Interval, TCP + Interval, TTL, and Docker + Interval.
-For more information and examples of each method, see the [Core Keeper API documentation](./Ch-APICoreKeeper.md).
+Core Keeper offers HTTP + Interval as the health checking method, see the [Core Keeper API documentation](./Ch-APICoreKeeper.md).

 Health checks should be established during service registration, as detailed in the Service Registration section.

-## Core Keeper UI

-Core Keeper does not have a user interface.
-All interactions are handled programmatically via its API.